paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 **The stakes were extraordinary.
 The accountability must match.**

+### Q4: Is this assessment claiming that TGA did no safety monitoring for COVID-19 vaccines?

+No. This audit explicitly acknowledges that the TGA conducted substantial monitoring, publishing over 150 weekly safety reports, investigating 148 safety signals, and taking 57 regulatory actions.
+The competence of its routine pharmacovigilance system is not in question.

+The audit examines whether these activities constituted the enhanced monitoring framework that was (a) a legal condition of provisional approval, and (b) explicitly promised in the February 2021 COVID-19 Vaccine Safety Monitoring Plan.
+The core question is whether enhanced monitoring was systematically implemented and documented, not whether monitoring occurred.

+### Q2: What is the difference between routine pharmacovigilance and enhanced safety monitoring?

+Routine pharmacovigilance is the baseline, ongoing surveillance for all marketed medicines.
+It includes passive adverse event reporting (e.g., DAEN), standard signal detection, regulatory updates, and review of sponsor reports—essentially "business as usual" regulatory functions.

+Enhanced safety monitoring is a higher standard, legally mandated when medicines are approved on incomplete data (e.g., under provisional approval).
+It must go beyond routine operations through:

+- Active surveillance (proactive data collection, e.g., AusVaxSafety)
+- Documented integration of multiple data sources with clear coordination protocols
+- Product-specific investigation frameworks and governance
+- Performance tracking against defined objectives
+- Verifiable audit trails to demonstrate the enhanced system was applied

+For provisionally approved products, enhanced monitoring is the regulatory safeguard that compensates for reduced pre-market evidence.
+Its implementation must be demonstrable, not assumed.
 ---

 ## Part 2: The Commitments Made

-### Q4: What was the Cabinet policy commitment?
+### Q5: What was the Cabinet policy commitment?

 On 13 November 2020, National Cabinet endorsed the Australian COVID-19 Vaccination Policy, which formally committed the Commonwealth Government to "active and comprehensive" post-market safety monitoring of COVID-19 vaccines.
 Page 13 of this policy document specified delivery via the TGA's COVID-19 Vaccine Pharmacovigilance Plan.
 This was not guidance—it was Cabinet-endorsed policy requiring operational implementation.

-### Q5: What was TGA's operational plan?
+### Q6: What was TGA's operational plan?

 In February 2021, TGA published the COVID-19 Vaccine Safety Monitoring Plan as the operational implementation of the Cabinet commitment.
 It specified 20 outputs across 5 strategic areas with 17 numbered sub-activities, defining the enhanced monitoring framework required for provisionally approved vaccines.
 This was published as a formal plan, not internal guidance.

-### Q6: What was AusVaxSafety's enhanced role in the national vaccination rollout?
+### Q7: What was AusVaxSafety's enhanced role in the national vaccination rollout?

 The TGA’s COVID-19 Vaccine Safety Monitoring Plan (February 2021) explicitly committed to collaboration with AusVaxSafety for SMS-based active surveillance as the “enhanced” monitoring component required under Cabinet-endorsed policy.
 This government-funded programme (via NCIRS) conducted 6.8 million SMS surveys, reported approximately 3 million adverse events, and documented 62,000 medical visits.
 Despite this scale of active surveillance data collection, TGA cannot demonstrate systematic integration of AusVaxSafety findings into signal detection and regulatory decision-making processes.

-### Q7: What role did the states play in managing enhanced saftey monitoring?
+### Q8: What role did the states play in managing enhanced saftey monitoring?

 The Commonwealth–State implementation agreements—such as those with Victoria (signed 19 February 2021) and Western Australia (signed 9 March 2021), executed concurrently with the TGA’s Safety Monitoring Plan—established formal governance structures for the vaccine rollout requiring documented implementation processes, structured data reporting, and formal Statements of Assurance under the National Partnership on COVID‑19 Response.
 These agreements explicitly framed enhanced safety monitoring as a formal, documented priority.
 For instance, the WA agreement stated that both governments "consider it a priority that appropriate safety signalling and adverse event monitoring... is in place," and noted the Commonwealth's commitment to "further strengthen the capabilities of the current national, active safety surveillance system known as AusVaxSafety."

 These intergovernmental arrangements therefore anticipated systematic implementation, defined data flows, and clear escalation pathways for safety‑critical issues.
 This formal, documented framework directly contradicts the Senate testimony of senior TGA officials (9 October 2025), who claimed safety monitoring was managed through undocumented "day‑to‑day processes" rather than systematic tracking against plan objectives.
 The TGA's admission reveals a fundamental disconnect not only from its own published Plan, but from the documented, multi‑jurisdictional governance standards that governed the entire national vaccination program—reinforcing the audit's central finding that the promised enhanced monitoring required formal, traceable frameworks, not ad‑hoc administration.

-### Q8: How many doses were affected?
+### Q9: How many doses were affected?

 68 million doses were administered nationally during the provisional approval period when this multi-tier monitoring framework was supposed to be operating: Cabinet policy → Commonwealth-State implementation agreements → TGA Safety Monitoring Plan → AusVaxSafety delivery.
 This represents approximately 94% of Australia's COVID-19 vaccine rollout.

-### Q9: What was the context for this vaccine deployment?
+### Q10: What was the context for this vaccine deployment?

 **Unprecedented Scale:**
 - **26 million Australians** vaccinated (approximately 96% of eligible population)